16parmindersingh/Data-Analytics-Portfolio/Vrinda-Store-Sales-Analysis/README.md

 # Vrinda Store 2022 Sales Analysis 📊📈

 ## Project Overview
 This project analyzes the annual sales data for Vrinda Store in 2022, focusing on key metrics such as sales by month, gender, age group, state, and sales channels.
-Using **Microsoft Excel**, I performed data cleaning, created visualizations (e.g., charts and pie charts), and compiled insights into a comprehensive report.
-The goal was to identify trends and provide actionable recommendations to improve sales performance.
+Using **Microsoft Excel**, I performed data cleaning, created visualizations (e.g., charts and pie charts), and compiled MIS reports to provide actionable insights.
+The goal was to support strategic business decisions by identifying trends and delivering recommendations to enhance sales performance through management reporting systems.

-This project showcases my skills in **data analysis**, **data visualization**, and **business reporting** using Excel, making it a valuable addition to my data analytics portfolio.
+This project showcases my skills in **data analysis**, **management reporting**, and **business visualization** using Excel, making it a valuable addition to my MIS portfolio.

 ---